Eritrea: Music

-Eritrea's ethnic groups each have their distinct styles of music and accompanying dances.
-Amongst the Tigrinya, the best-known traditional musical genre is the guaila.
-Traditional instruments of Eritrean folk music include the strung krar, kebero, begena, masenqo, and the wata (a distant/rudimentary cousin of the violin).
-A popular Eritrean artist is the Tigrinya singer Helen Meles, who is noted for her powerful voice and wide singing range.
+Eritrea's ethnic groups each have distinct styles of music and accompanying dances.
+The best-known Tigrinya traditional musical genre is the guaila.
+Traditional instruments of Eritrean folk music include the strung krar, kebero, begena, masenqo, and the wata.
+Tigrinya singer Helen Meles is noted for her powerful voice and wide singing range.
 Other prominent local musicians include the Kunama singer Dehab Faytinga, Ruth Abraha, Bereket Mengisteab, the late Yemane Ghebremichael and the late Abraham Afewerki.

 Dancing plays an important role in Eritrean society.
 The nine ethnic groups have many exuberant dances.
-The dancing styles differ amongst the ethnic groups; for instance the Bilen and Tigre ethnicities shake their shoulders, while standing rotating in a circle towards the end of the dance, which differs from the Tigrinya who first dance rotating anti-clockwise but later change it to fast-paced dancing and at the same breaking the circular rotation.
-Kunama ethnic group have dances that include rituals, these are - "tuka (rites of passage); indoda (prayers for rain); sangga-nena (peaceful mediation); and shatta (showcases of endurance and courage)".
-They are often fast-paced in their character and are accompanied by drum beats.
+Styles differ among the ethnic groups; for instance, the Bilen and Tigre styles involve shaking their shoulders, while standing and rotating in a circle towards the end of the dance.
+This differs from the Tigrinya style, which involves first dancing rotating anti-clockwise and later speeding up the pace of the dance and ceasing the circular rotation.
+The Kunama ethnic group has dances with ritual significance, including "tuka (rites of passage); indoda (prayers for rain); sangga-nena (peaceful mediation); and shatta (showcases of endurance and courage)".
+They are often fast-paced and are accompanied by drum beats.